MR-90

-The MR-90 was a class of single-level electric multiple unit (EMU) railcars built in 1994-1995 by Bombardier Transportation for the Société de Transport de la Communauté Urbaine de Montreal (STCUM) and now operated by Exo.
-These cars were ordered when the Deux-Montagnes line was completely rebuilt from 1993 to 1995 and all the equipment and infrastructure was replaced.
+The MR-90 was a class of single-level electric multiple unit (EMU) railcars built in 1994–1995 by Bombardier Transportation for the Société de Transport de la Communauté Urbaine de Montreal (STCUM) and last operated by Exo.
+They were ordered when the Deux-Montagnes line was completely rebuilt from 1993 to 1995 and all the equipment and infrastructure was replaced.

-With the closure of the Deux-Montagnes line on December 31, 2020 in favor of the Réseau express métropolitain project, the MR-90 fleet was withdrawn from service.
-They were subsequently transported to Exo's Pointe-Saint-Charles maintenance center where they will be stored.
+With the closure of the Deux-Montagnes line on December 31, 2020, in favour of the Réseau express métropolitain project, the MR-90 fleet was withdrawn from service.
+They were subsequently transported to Exo's Pointe-Saint-Charles maintenance center for storage.
 A request for information has been issued to determine the fate of the cars.
 In 2022, exo announced that the MR-90 coaches would be scrapped.
-A single married pair, composed of Motor car number 400 and trailer with cab number 485, was set aside for preservation at the Canadian Railway Museum in Saint-Constant.
+A single married pair, composed of motor car number 400 and trailer with cab number 485, was set aside for preservation at the Canadian Railway Museum in Saint-Constant.